AhmedYousriSobhi/aCupOfTea/fields/tabularData/dataProcessing/handlingMissingData/meanImputing.md

-# Missing Data - Mean Imputing
+# Tabular Data - Data Processing - Handling Missing Data - Mean Imputing

-It is recommened to read __determineMissingValues__ before starting.
+It is recommend to read __determineMissingValues__ before starting.

 ## Methods for Handling Missing Values: __Mean Imputing__
 The Idea here is to get the average value of certain column to fill the missing values with it.